 SEO Spider offers various features that are quite often missed by experienced users as well.
-I cannot cover all the features, still, I will discuss my favourite and most important features in the tool.
+I cannot cover all the features; still, I will discuss my favourite and most essential highlights in the tool.

 In some of the features mentioned below, I have shared the links that will be redirected to the page where you can see how to use that particular feature within the tool.

-I hope some of these features will help you to save your countless hours.
+I hope some of these features will help you to save you countless hours.

 You can upload the list of old URLs and then crawl them using the SEO Spider tool.
 You have to check redirects until you reach the final URL with a no response, 2XX, 4XX, or 5XX.

-Once the crawl is finished, you’ll have to check the reports that mention the start and final URLs, their status codes and other information.
+Once the crawl is finished, you’ll have to check the reports that mention the start and final URLs, status codes, and other information.

 You can visit their site to get started with auditing redirects in a site migration.